Transition Plate

 3. How often should a plate be inspected?

-Inspection schedules depend on tonnage and alloy type; a common practice is visual checks every shift and detailed inspection at a fixed tonnage interval or during planned maintenance.
+Inspection frequency depends on tonnage and alloy aggressiveness.
+We recommend visual checks every shift and a detailed dimensional inspection at fixed tonnage intervals or during planned maintenance cycles to prevent catastrophic failure.

 4. Can a transition plate fix porosity problems?

-By controlling porosity and inclusion content, the plate indirectly improves tensile and fatigue consistency in billets and ingots.
+Indirectly, yes.
+By effectively controlling inclusion content and preventing turbulence-induced defects, the plate improves the consistency of tensile strength and fatigue resistance in the final cast billets and ingots.

 10. What documentation should suppliers provide?